Skip to Main Content

 Transfer Credit and the Foreign Language Requirement

-The same rules that apply to the transferring of courses to meet other curriculum requirements apply to foreign language courses.
 Foreign language courses taken elsewhere and approved for transfer as credit to Duke may be used for language placement.
 Students who request placement on the basis of non-Duke courses will be required to show their work (including books, syllabus, writing samples, and exams) to the director of undergraduate studies in the department of that language, and/or to pass an in-house proficiency exam appropriate to the level.

 Entrance Credit & Placement

-Scores on the tests discussed below and documented previous educational experience are the criteria used to determine a student’s qualifications for certain advanced courses.
-In addition, a limited amount of elective course credit may be awarded in Trinity College of Arts & Sciences on the basis of precollege examination and/or credits earned of the following three types: Advanced Placement (AP), international placement credit (IPC), and prematriculation college credit.
-Trinity College will record on students’ permanent Duke records courses of these three types completed prior to their matriculation at Duke.
-The three types of precollege work are regarded as equivalent and may be used for placement into higher-level coursework and to satisfy departmental major and minor requirements at Duke to the extent allowed by the individual departments.
-Additionally, Trinity College students may be granted up to two elective course credits toward the degree requirement of 34.0 course credits for any combination of AP, IPC, or prematriculation credits.
 Up to six additional credits may be awarded for acceleration toward the degree.
 Acceleration is defined as completing the requirements for the bachelor’s degree one or two semesters earlier than the original expected graduation date.
 Specifically, the two electives, as well as up to two acceleration credits, may be included in the graduation total for students graduating in seven consecutive semesters.
 The two elective credits, as well as up to six acceleration credits, may be included in the graduation total for students graduating in six consecutive semesters.
 Students may not use acceleration credits in order to compensate for time taken away from their studies due to a leave of absence, voluntary or involuntary withdrawal from the university, or a period of practice-oriented education that does not include credit-bearing coursework taken to satisfy graduation requirements.
-Students wishing to graduate early must complete an early graduation form, available from their academic dean, by the end of the fifth semester of enrollment.
-AP, IPC, and prematriculation credits may not be used to satisfy general education requirements—the Areas of Knowledge or the Modes of Inquiry.

 Forfeiture of Precollege Credit Awarded

-Students who successfully complete a course at Duke for which they received precollege credit may not use that or any higher precollege credit in that subject to satisfy degree requirements, but the precollege work will remain on the Duke transcript.
+Students who successfully complete a course at Duke for which they received precollege credit may not use that or any higher precollege credit in that subject to satisfy degree requirements.
+The precollege work will remain on the Duke transcript.
 A Trinity College student who enrolls in a course for which precollege credit was awarded and who subsequently fails or withdraws from the course after the Drop/Add deadline will be allowed to apply the precollege credit toward graduation requirements according to the policy governing use of such credits (see above).
 A Pratt School of Engineering student enrolled in a course for which precollege credit was awarded and who subsequently fails or withdraws from the course after the Drop/Add period will not be allowed to use the precollege credit nor any higher credit in that subject to satisfying degree requirements.

 College Board Advanced Placement Program (AP) Examinations

 A score of four or five on College Board Advanced Placement Program Examinations, taken prior to matriculation in college, is the basis for consideration of placement in advanced courses in some departments.
 Departmental policies regarding Advanced Placement may vary.
 Approval of the director of undergraduate studies or supervisor of first-year instruction in the appropriate department is required before final placement is made.
 Scores must be submitted directly from the appropriate testing service to the Office of the University Registrar.
-The expectation is that they will be sent prior to matriculation.

 International Placement Credit (IPC)

 Duke University recognizes the International Baccalaureate Program; the French Baccalaureate; the British, Hong Kong, or Singapore A-Level Examinations; the Cambridge pre-U; the Caribbean Advance Proficiency Examination; the German Abitur; the Swiss Federal Maturity Certificate; the All India Senior School Certificate Examination; the Indian School Certificate examination; and the Israeli Matriculation Certificate.
 Scores acceptable for consideration are determined by the faculty and evaluated by the university registrar.
 Course equivalents for these programs may be recorded on a student’s permanent Duke record for placement and credit according to the same policy governing the use of AP and prematriculation credits (see above).
-In Trinity College, these credits do not satisfy the general education requirements and, thus, may not be used for the Areas of Knowledge or the Modes of Inquiry.
-Any combination of two IPC, AP, or prematriculation credits may be used toward the 34.0 course credits required for graduation.
-Additional IPC, AP, and prematriculation credits may be used to accelerate.
-In the Pratt School of Engineering, these courses may be used to satisfy general education requirements toward the BSE degree.